-The A Level Programme has a worldwide reputation for providing learners with rigorous educational challenge in preparation for study in the world’s leading universities.
+The A-Level Programme has a worldwide reputation for providing learners with rigorous educational challenges in preparation for study in the world’s leading universities.

-In May 2009, the Beijing Municipal Education Committee authorised Beijing National Day School (BNDS) to integrate approved foreign courses into the compulsory national curriculum under the Sino-Foreign Educational Cooperation Program Act.
-In June of that year, Cambridge International Examinations certified BNDS as an official Cambridge exam centre.
+In May 2009, the Beijing Municipal Education Committee authorized Beijing National Day School (BNDS) to integrate approved foreign courses into the compulsory national curriculum under the Sino-Foreign Educational Cooperation Program Act.
+In June of that year, Cambridge International Examinations certified BNDS as an official Cambridge exam center.

 Thousands of learners worldwide gain places at leading universities every year with Cambridge International AS & A Levels.
 The AS & A Level syllabi are designed to develop a deep understanding of subjects as well as independent thinking skills.

-Cambridge Advanced curricula prepare learners for university study, which is why universities worldwide value and recognise Cambridge International AS & A Level qualifications.
+Cambridge Advanced curricula prepare learners for university study, which is why universities worldwide value and recognize Cambridge International AS & A Level qualifications.

 Cambridge International AS & A Level develops learners’ knowledge, understanding, and skills in: